Pylons-tech/pylons_sdk/SDK-tutorial.md

   The `address` value `cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7` will be used for the other cli commands.

-- Show the created private key
+- Show the created local key
   ```
   pylonscli keys show jack --keyring-backend=test
   ```
-  This will show the info of the private key `jack` that is just added.
+  This will show the info of the local key `jack` that is just added.
   The result will be like following.
   ```
   {